You may be paying too much in California for child support or for California spousal support if you did not get a seek-work order from the court.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California divorce law.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, spousal support and child support.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 And exactly how do you reduce child support payments?
 A question of asked but not answered.
 You can reduce child support payments by seeking a modification.
 Modifications are considered by a court when there is a change in circumstance.

 Reduce Child Support Payments

-One spouse is often burdened with spousal support and child support payments based on their sole income because their former spouse is not working.
-Often these payments continue because the non-working spouse refused to return to work.
-In California, even if a non-working spouse refuses to become employed, income can be imputed which will reduce the amount of payments owed by a supporting spouse.
+One spouse is often burdened with making child support payments based on their sole income because their former spouse is not working.
+Often child support payments will continue because the non-working spouse refuses to return to work.
+In California, even if a non-working spouse refuses to become employed, income can be imputed which will reduce child support payments owed by a supporting spouse.